sanderdlm/chrome-pdf-bundle/README.md

 ChromePdfBundle
 ===============

-The ChromePdfBundle is a basic wrapper around chrome-php/chrome that enables you to quickly save rendered HTML as PDF files in your Symfony project.
+The ChromePdfBundle is a basic wrapper that leverages the `chrome-php` project headless Chrome to quickly save rendered HTML as PDF files in your Symfony project.

 Installation
 ------------